vladlpavlov/Pythagoras/README.md

 * **FeatureShower**: Automatic feature generator (COMING SOON)

-* **SelfDrivingRegressor**: Top-performing regression algorithm that works out-of-the-box and
+* **SelfDrivingRegressor**: Top-performing regression algorithm that does everything for you right out-of-the-box (COMING SOON).
+It requires
-requires no customisation, no parameter tuning, no feature engineering, no outlier removal, or even no EDA: it does everything for you (COMING SOON)
+    * no EDA,
+    * no data cleaning,
+    * no feature engineering,
+    * no customisation,
+    * no hyperparameter tuning.

 ### Tutorials